Dual Control of Exploration and Exploitation for Auto-Optimisation Control with Active Learning: Problem Statement

 \subsection{Dual Control Reformulation}

 Consider a reward function for a system operating in an unknown environment

-where $\theta^* \subset \bR^m $ is unknown, depending on the operational environment, $y\in \bR^q$ is the system output, and $\phi(y) \in \bR^m$ is the basis function of the reward function.
-In other words, the reward function is parameterised by unknown $\theta^*$.
+where $\theta \subset \bR^m $ is unknown, depending on the operational environment, $y\in \bR^q$ is the system output, and $\phi(y) \in \bR^m$ is the basis function of the reward function.
+In other words, the reward function is parameterised by unknown $\theta^*$. { The reward function \eqref{eqn: reward function} accommodates a broad spectrum of functions through either first-principle modelling or function approximation methods.
+Specifically, first-principle modeling can be used to construct various engineering objectives, such as quadratic or polynomial functions with unknown coefficients.
+Moreover, it can also encompass neural network approximations.
+In these cases, the neural network's activation functions, like radial basis function (RBF) networks or Gaussian Kernels, act as the basis $\phi(y)$, and the network's weights correspond to the unknown parameters $\theta$.
+Therefore, the considered reward function demonstrates wide applicability in a range of scenarios.}

 Without loss of generality, it is assumed the the optimal condition is achieved at the maximum of $J$.
-A self-optimisation control is designed to automatically drive the system to the unknown operational condition, maintain there despite disturbances and automatically adjust the optimal operation condition accordingly when the operational environment changes.
+An auto-optimisation control is designed to automatically drive the system to the unknown operational condition, maintain there despite disturbances and automatically adjust the optimal operation condition accordingly when the operational environment changes.